redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5-Modernization_Of_Applications_including_Ansible_and_AKS.md

-# Modernizng applications in Azure using AKS and provisioning your Azure infrastructure using Ansible
+# Modernizng applications in Azure<br>Managed Kubernetes using AKS & Ansible in Azure

 ## Expected Outcome